-- Hydrotherapy.
+- Hydrotherapy

-- Main kitchen supply.
+- Main kitchen supply

-- Laundry supply.
+- Laundry supply

-- Central Sterile Services Department.
+- Central Sterile Services Department

-- Tenancies.
+- Tenancies

-- High water demand specialist equipment.

 Hot water (potable and process) consumption can be difficult to measure when large re-circulation systems are used.
 Each hot water generation system is to have separate water meters to establish the volume of hot water consumption.
 Where hot water generation is centralised; a singular water meter may need to be used for the whole building.
 Hot water supplies to tenanted spaces and kitchens (excluding kitchenettes) shall have individual water meters.